Much-delayed figures for last year have shown a record number of deaths from drug misuse in Scotland for the sixth year in row.

-One of the biggest changes in the past six years has been the massive increase use of non-prescribed benzodiazepines or "street valium", which can be much stronger than prescribed tablets.
+One of the biggest changes in the past seven years has been the massive increase use of non-prescribed benzodiazepines or "street valium", which can be much stronger than prescribed tablets.

-During the 1980s and '90s there was a significant increase in problem drug users in Scotland, which peaked about 20 years ago, according to Dr Priyadarshi.
+During the 1980s and 90s there was a significant increase in problem drug users in Scotland, which peaked about 20 years ago.

-There is now an ageing population of drug addicts, mainly men, who have been using heroin for decades, Dr Priyadarshi says.
+There is now an ageing population of drug addicts, mainly men, who have been using heroin for decades.

-Last year, more than two-thirds of drug-related deaths were aged between 35 and 54.
+Last year, more than two-thirds (68%) of all drug-related deaths were of people aged between 35 and 54.

 5. It's a problem for urban areas

-Problematic drug use is highest in areas of deprivation, where people are not getting opportunities in education and employment, according to Elinor Dickie of Public Health Scotland.
+Problematic drug use is highest in areas of deprivation, where people are not getting opportunities in education and employment.

-Drug use is 17 times higher in Scotland's poorest areas compared to the wealthiest, she said.
+Drug use is 17 times higher in Scotland's poorest areas compared to the wealthiest.

-Edinburgh's rate (0.16) is the same as the average for the whole of Scotland but is still much higher than the UK average.
+The City of Edinburgh rate (0.17) is slightly lower than the average for the whole of Scotland but is still much higher than the UK average.